NetApp/trident/docs/docker/install/ndvp_cvs_gcp_config.rst

 .. note::

-   The NetApp Cloud Volumes Service for GCP does not support CVS-Performance volumes less than 100 GiB in size, or CVS volumes less than 1 TiB in size.
+   The NetApp Cloud Volumes Service for GCP does not support CVS-Performance volumes less than 100 GiB in size, or CVS volumes less than 300 GiB in size.
 To make it easier to deploy applications, Trident automatically creates volumes of the minimum size if a too-small volume is requested.
 Future releases of the Cloud Volumes Service may remove this restriction.